Fort Tauco

 Fort Tauco (From Spanish: Fuerte Tauco, also known as Fortín Tauco) is a coastal battery built in 1779 in the commune of Chonchi, Province of Chiloe in southern Chile.

 History

 Colonial history

-In 1767 the government of Chiloe was separated from the Capitanía General de Chile, and attached directly to the Viceroyalty of Perú.
-This administrative change introduced many transformations to the archipielago, including building a series of military forts around Chacao Channel and in the middle of the province.
+In 1767 the Governorate of Chiloé was separated from the Capitanía General de Chile, and attached directly to the Viceroyalty of Perú.
+This administrative change introduced many transformations to the archipelago, including building a series of military forts around Chacao Channel and in the middle of the province.
 In this context, the Spanish engineer Miguel de Zorrilla designed a coastal fort able to protect the access to the city of Castro, capital of the province.